azdavis/azdavis.net/posts/en/rjsonnet.md

 This general idea, of:

-1. generating individual arenas to avoid contention
+1. generating individual arenas to avoid contention,
-2. then combining the arenas, which generates a substitution
+2. then combining the arenas, which generates a substitution,
-3. that we then apply to affected values
+3. that we then apply to affected values which contain indices into the arenas

 is a technique I learned from [Dmitry Petrashko](https://github.com/DarkDimius) from his work on [Sorbet](https://sorbet.org/), a type-checker for Ruby built at [Stripe](https://stripe.com/), where I interned twice and worked full-time for 3 years.